Brad Pitt Allegedly Trashes Angelina Jolie Memories From Los Angeles Home

 Sources said that Brad Pitt has been taking some time to fix up the house and to make fun additions for his children to enjoy.
 He has reportedly made a children’s playground and that he has extended the skate park outside.
 His goal, according to these unnamed sources, is to make a “children’s paradise” for his brood.

 That said, it seems obvious that Brad Pitt could be cleaning out his home in Los Angeles because he’s not staying there much anymore.
-He could also be moving some of his things to Jolie’s home if the two really have decided to live their together.
-However, a source tells Radar Online that Brad’s actions are part of a purge not a move.
+He could also be moving some of his things to Jolie’s home if the two really have decided to live together.
+However, a source tells Radar Online that Brad’s actions are part of a purge, not a move.

 “Brad doesn’t need all of Angeline’a stuff — things like rugs from the Far East, weird ornaments and blankets — and various pieces of furniture which they bought as a couple.
 He’s keeping the antiques, watches and tasteful vintage items Angelina bought for him but downsizing on a lot of things that has accumulated over time,” said a source.